-If you have Rh negative blood, your fetus may be at risk for health problems.
-This is true only if the fetus has Rh positive blood.
+If you have Rh-negative blood, your baby may be at risk for health problems.
+This is true only if your baby has Rh-positive blood.
 A simple test followed by treatment can help prevent problems.

-If the blood of your fetus is Rh positive, your Rh negative blood may form antibodies.
-These antibodies will attack the Rh positive blood.
+If the blood of your baby is Rh positive, your Rh-negative blood may form antibodies.
+These antibodies will attack the Rh-positive blood.
 This is called Rh disease.
-Rh disease can cause the fetus to lose blood cells or have other health problems.
+Rh disease can cause your baby to lose blood cells or have other health problems.
 Medical treatment can prevent Rh disease by keeping antibodies from forming.